Homepage Our Services Pet Urgent Care Services in Bend, Oregon

 Payment Options for Urgent Vet Visits

 Unexpected vet visits come with unexpected costs.
-Pawtown accepts CareCredit and Scratch Pay financing for urgent and emergency care, allowing you to get your pet treated immediately and manage the cost over time.
-Both are straightforward to apply for and can be approved quickly at the time of your visit.
+Pawtown accepts CareCredit and Scratch Pay financing, allowing you to get your pet treated immediately and manage the cost over time.
+We provide clear cost estimates before treatment begins, separate the exam fee from any recommended diagnostics so you understand each line item, and provide itemized invoices for pet insurance reimbursement.

 Same-Day Urgent Vet in Bend — Contact Pawtown